rtpg/MineSweeper.js/README.md

 - The Interface needs:

-	-From the Grid:
+	- From the Grid:

 		An HTML element representing the grid

-	-From the Game Logic:
+	- From the Game Logic:

 		A way to get the number of mines left and the current state of the game